openblockchains/awesome-diem/README.md

 > As a result, one of the association's directives will be to work with the community to research and implement
 > this transition, which will begin within five years of the public launch of the Libra Blockchain and ecosystem.

-V2.0 Update - Nine Month Later in April 2020
+Libra V2.0 Update - Nine Month Later in April 2020

 A: "Most notable evolutions are:
 ... replacing the originally planned transition to a permissionless form of [blockchain]